myWellbeing

 Students drink for a lot of reasons-peer pressure, wanting to have fun, to socialize, to be drunk, being bored or lacking alternatives to drinking, or to make up for times when they could not drink (e.g., exam period).

-Tips to safe drinking
+Tips for safe drinking

 If you choose to drink, for whatever reason, it’s important you know how to stay safe.